Observability of gravitational waves excited by binary stars orbiting around a supermassive black hole by space-based gravitational wave observatory: Analysis of the waveforms

+Fig.\ref{waveformstheta} displays the comparisons of the $h_{+}$ waveforms between EMRIs and B-EMRIs with different $\theta_0$, which shows that, as $\theta_0$ increases the amplitude of fluctuation first decreases and then increases, especially when $\theta_0=0$ or $\theta_0=\pi$ the amplitude of fluctuation takes maximum value, i.e., when the rotation axis of the binary is parallel or anti-parallel to the rotation axis of the SBH, the waveforms of B-EMRIs and EMRIs take the most sharp distinction.

+In Fig.\ref{waveformsyimass} the $h_{+}$ waveforms of EMRIs and B-EMRIs with SBH weighted $M=10^8M_{\odot}$ are displayed.
+One sees that, since the central SBH is much heavier in this case, the amplitude of fluctuation generated by binary composed of compact objects weighted $8M_{\odot}$ and $10M_{\odot}$ is very tiny.
+This is because for heavier BH with parameter selection $p(0)=10M$ the cycle is much longer and frequency is much smaller.
+As displayed in Fig.\ref{waveformsmass}, like the $M=10^6M_{\odot}$ case as mass increases the amplitude of fluctuation increases.

+To compare the waveforms of B-EMRIs and EMRIs we analyse the waveforms in frequency domain.
+In Fig.\ref{freqmass} we present the frequency spectrum of the waveforms in Fig.\ref{waveformsmass}.
+One sees that, in low frequency region the spectrum of B-EMRIs coincide with that of EMRIs.
+In high frequency region, only the B-EMRIs have non-vanishing amplitudes of gravitational signals.
+Further, as mass increases, the amplitudes of signals increase, and the more and more higher-frequency signals emerge.
+This result agrees with the waveforms in Fig.\ref{waveformsmass}, where it shows as mass increases the amplitude and frequency of the fluctuations become larger.
+This is because, on the one hand, the amplitude of GW is proportional to the mass of the source, on the other hand, as mass increases, the cycle decreases and the frequency increases.
+From the GW expression (\ref{quadoct}) we know, as frequency increases the amplitude of GW increases as well.

+In Fig.\ref{freqp}, we give the frequency spectrum of the GWs in Fig.\ref{waveformsp}.
+We can see, as $\tilde{p}$ decreases, the amplitude of GW signal increases, and more and more high-frequency signals emerge, and vice versa.
+This agrees with what the waveform shows.
+Since the smaller $\tilde{p}$ is, the shorter the cycle is, and the higher the frequency is, so the amplitude of the signal increases.
+In Fig.\ref{freqtheta} we give the frequency spectrum of the waveforms in Fig.\ref{waveformstheta} with distinct $\theta_0$.
+We can see, for distinct $\theta_0$, the frequency range is not significantly different.
+The amplitude of the signals with different frequency first decreases and then increases.
+For $\theta_0=0$ or $\theta_0=\pi$, the amplitude of the signals takes the maximum value, which agrees with the waveforms in Fig.\ref{waveformstheta}.

-In this section, we compare the waveforms of binary stars with that of single star in detail.
-Through calculating the mismatch we analyze the degree of match between the two waveforms.
-The overlap between two signals is defined as
+When GEM force is taken into account, phase shift between the GW waveforms of B-EMRIs and that of EMRIs emerges, as shown in Fig.\ref{Binary-GEM}.
+It's sensitive and valuable to calculate mismatch of the two waveforms to quantify the distinction between them.
+The inner product of two signals is defined as

 where $\tilde{x}(f)$ and $\tilde{h}(f)$ are the Fourier transformations of time-domain signals $x(t)$ and $h(t)$